florian/florian.github.io/_drafts/reading-2019.md

 All in all I really liked the Foundation trilogy.
 A lot of the ideas presented are really interesting and I enjoyed the way the stories were told.
-There are two prequels and two sequels to the original trilogy, so in the future I might read those.
+There are two prequels and two sequels to the original trilogy, so I might read those in the future.

 I also noticed that Asimov made some fairly good predictions about the future.
 Even though the books are fairly old, he does predict a number of devices that exist today, for example a typewriter that automatically corrects typos.